michal-h21/lettersmith/README.md

 Easy!

+The [foldable](https://github.com/gordonbrander/lettersmith/blob/master/foldable.lua) library gives you some nice functions for working with lists of values: `map`, `filter`, `fold`, etc (you may have seen these functions before in libraries like Underscore.js).

-The "list" that `lettersmith.docs` returns is actually a stream function:
+These functions have a special sauce: they can consume nearly any value: tables, single values, nil, or a _foldable functions_.
+What is a foldable function?
+The "list" that `lettersmith.docs` returns is actually a foldable function:

 ```lua
 local docs = lettersmith.docs('raw/')